Colleges by Location

 Non-need-based aid is any type of financial aid given to a student who does not meet the requirements for need-based aid.
 The most popular forms of non-need-based financial aid for students are loans and grants, like Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the Teacher Education Access for College and Higher Education (TEACH) Grant.

-214 students, including freshmen, were awarded institutional non-need-based financial aid at this school in 2024.
+214 students, including freshmen, received institutional non-need-based scholarship or grant aid at this school in 2025.
 55 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
 The total amount of non-need-based institutional scholarships/grants was $10,823,326.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $1,453,716 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
+The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $1,453,716 USD.

 Open Applications